fabianleibinger/travel_information_app/README.md

 ## userinterface

-Divided by the different pages of the app, this folder saves all the ui widgets. drawer is the side navigation bar of the app, which enables navigating between different pages. loginpage is used to log onto the preference service. mappage is the main page of the app, consisting of a map, the user location and start and destination text fields. preferenceprofilespage enables the user to access and edit preference profiles of the preference service.
-To be implemented. routepages display calculated routes to support the user on a trip. settingspage contains basic settings and a log out button. signuppage enables signing up to the preference service. userprofilepage enables the user to access and edit his/her user profile.
+Divided by the different pages of the app, this folder saves all the ui widgets.
+AppDrawer is the side navigation bar of the app, which enables navigating between different pages.
+LoginPage is used to log onto the preference service.
+MapPage is the main page of the app, consisting of a map, the user location and start and destination text fields.
+PreferenceProfilesPage enables the user to access and edit preference profiles of the preference service.
+To be implemented. routepages display calculated routes to support the user on a trip.
+SettingsPage contains basic settings and a log out button.
+SignupPage enables signing up to the preference service.
+UserProfilePage enables the user to access and edit his/her user profile.